Expanding into Europe? Read this before drawing your sales territory map.

 This also resulted in a lack of focus on Cognism’s ideal customer profile, as sales and marketing were not focusing on areas with the highest win rates and best retention metrics.

-It made the SDRs and AEs’ jobs more complex and less repeatable, as they had to continuously switch who they were selling to, which reduced efficiency, productivity and constantly altered the context of their pitches.
+It made the SDRs and AEs’ jobs more complex and less repeatable, as they had to continuously switch who they were selling to, which reduced sales productivity and efficiency, and constantly altered the context of their pitches.

 These common mistakes also meant Cognism’s sales teams couldn’t examine their geographical performance.
 Because Cognism was emerging in new regions, UK reps often sold to both DACH and the US, while US reps sometimes sold to France.